classiebit/eventmie-pro-docs/resources/docs/3.0/fullyloaded/reserved-seating.md

 <a name="Requirements"></a>

-## Requirements
+## Requirements for Reserved Seating

-Before start creating reserved seating tickets, you need two types of good quality images-
+Before creating reserved seating tickets, prepare two types of high-quality images:

-1. A full image of seating arrangement.
-Here's a sample image-
+1. A full image of the seating arrangement (e.g. stadium, cinema, etc.).
+Example:

 ---